 OGC Open Standard's GIS services are inherently stateless and based on on-demand processing.
-They don't maintain the state information between message calls.
-Introducing a federator service over the OGC's WMS and WFS data services enable stateful service capabilities.
-The federator's stateful service capabilities also have inspired us to develop novel caching, load balancing and parallel processing approaches in distributed data access/query/display from a single access point.
+They don't maintain state information between message calls.
+Introducing a federator service over the OGC's WMS and WFS data services enable state-full service capabilities.
+Federator's state-full service capabilities also have inspired us to develop novel caching, load balancing and parallel processing approaches in distributed data access/query/display from a single access point.
 This is presented in the following section.

-Client-based caching keeps records about the previously requested layer-data and corresponding query and data attributes, and stores them as session-class objects.
-The client's cache is kept up-to-date as in working window concept in operating systems.
-The server differentiates the clients based on their IDs defined in the request.
+Client-based caching keeps the attributes and layer-data requested last time, and store it as a session-class object.
+Client's cache is kept up-to-date as in working window concept in operating systems.
+Server differentiates the clients based on their IDs defined in the request.
 Adaptive client-based caching helps make efficient load balancing over the unpredictable workload by utilizing the locality (Denning & Schwartz, 1972) and nearest neighborhood (Dasarathy, 1991) principles.
-By the "locality principle," we mean that if a region has a high volume of data, then the regions in close neighborhood are also expected to have high volume of data.
-The human population data across the earth can be given as an example: Obviously urban areas have higher human population than the rural areas.
-Differentiating dense data regions from sparse regions enables us to find the most efficient number of partitions for parallel processing and reduces the overhead timings for handling an unnecessary number of partitions.
+It also helps us to find out the most efficient number of partitions for parallel processing and reducing the overhead timings for handling unnecessary number of partitions by differentiating dense data regions from sparse regions.
+By the "locality principle", we mean that if a region has a high volume of data, then the regions in close neighborhood are also expected to have high volume of data.
+The human population data across the earth can be given as an example.
+The urban areas have higher human population than the rural areas.
 Clustering techniques (Buyya, 1999; Pfister, 1998) provides a more precise way for determining this if one has access to data, but in our architecture we must treat the data servers as black boxes.

-Processing from the cache gives better performance results over going to the remote data resources or even to the local disk.
+Processing from the cache gives the best performance results instead of going to the remote data resources or even to the local disk.
 However, for large scale applications it might be impossible to cache whole data at intermediary servers because of the physical storage limitations.
-Client-based caching addresses this issue by proposing a way to get high performance with the limited storage capacities.
+Client-based caching tries to find an intermediate way giving high performance with the limited storage capabilities.

-In Figure 3, cached data is shown as browser, which the user interacts with through the interactive map tools.
-The query-regions not overlapping with cached data (boxes numbered as 1, 3 and 4 in the figure) are processed from remote resources through novel distributed loadbalancing and parallel processing techniques mentioned in the following section.
-On the other hand, the queries overlapping with cached data (such as box-2 in the figure and some parts of boxes numbered 1, 3 and 4) are processed from the federator's cache.
+In Figure 5, cached data is shown as browser (user interacts with) through the interactive map tools.
+Un-cached regions (shown as white regions in grey boxes 1, 3 and 4) are processed from remote resources (distributed WMS and WFS) through novel distributed load-balancing and parallel processing techniques mentioned in the following section.
+For the queries such as box 2, there is no need to go to federated services, federator response from its cache.